nakytoe/BOSS-MT/README.md

 - results: figures and tables created by the analysis scripts are created here.

-- src: Analysis scripts and configuration files.
+- src: Analysis scripts and config files.

 - visuals: repository visualization